Firewalla Gold review — plug-and-play firewall for home network

 Firewalla Gold is the best choice in the “serious network security without technical knowledge” segment.
 The app is good, the intrusion detection works, and the VPN functionality is broad.
 The compromise is partial cloud dependency and no true open-source.

-Those willing to accept a steeper learning curve get more value from a GL.iNet router with OPNsense.
+Those willing to accept a steeper learning curve usually get more transparency and flexibility from OPNsense on dedicated hardware.

 See also:

-- Which network setup fits your threat profile? — when is Firewalla the right choice?
+- Which network setup fits your profile? — when is Firewalla the right choice?

 - GL.iNet Flint 2 review — the more technical home router